tmunz/GoldenSeeds/README.md

 ## Current development
-- v2.0 is currently in development (dev branch) currently missing the following functionality:
+- v2.0 is currently in development (dev branch) missing as of now the following functionality:
   - reorder stages
   - History (undo / redo)
 - first improvements for 2.0.0-beta